 OmniFocus 3.4 is now available via TestFlight — it adds support for new iOS 13 features, and we’d love to get your help testing it.
-You can sign up here if you haven’t already.
-(Note: the TestFlight build requires iOS 13.)
+(Update: OmniFocus 3.4 is out!
+You can get it on the App Store.)

 (OmniFocus 3.3.6, the current release on the App Store, is compatible with iOS 13 but doesn’t add support for new features.)